-Based on industry sources and government information, the Company estimates that in fiscal 2010 the size of the North American market for lighting fixtures, lighting controls, and related product and services that is served by the Company was approximately \$9.3 billion.
-This includes non-portable light fixtures (as defined by the National Electrical Manufacturers Association), poles for outdoor lighting products, emergency lighting fixtures, and energy management and architectural lighting control systems.
-This market estimate is based on a combination of external industry data and internal estimates, and excludes portable and vehicular lighting fixtures and related lighting components, such as lighting ballasts and lamps.
-The U.S. market, which represents approximately 82% of the North American market, is relatively fragmented.
-The Company estimates that the top four manufacturers (including Acuity Brands Lighting) participate in varying degrees in the total North American lighting fixture and controls market and have approximately half of the total market share.
-The remainder of the North American market is served by hundreds of other lighting manufacturers, including privately-owned and primarily smaller companies.
+Based on industry sources and government information, the Company estimates that in fiscal 2011 the size of the North American lighting market served by the Company (also referred herein as "N.A. addressable lighting market") was approximately \$11 billion and includes non-portable luminaires (as defined by the National Electrical Manufacturers Association), poles for outdoor lighting, emergency lighting fixtures, and energy management and architectural lighting control solutions.
+This market estimate is based on a combination of external industry data and internal estimates, and excludes portable and vehicular lighting fixtures and certain related lighting components, such as lighting ballasts and most lamps.
+The U.S. market, which represents approximately 76% of the North American market, is relatively fragmented.
+The Company estimates that the top four manufacturers (including Acuity Brands Lighting) participate in varying degrees in the total N.A.

+addressable lighting market and have approximately half of the total market share.
+The remainder of the N.A. addressable lighting market is served by hundreds of other manufacturers, including privately-owned companies.

-The Company operates in a highly competitive industry that is affected by volatility in a number of general business and economic factors, such as gross domestic product growth, employment levels, credit availability and commodity costs.
-The Company's primary market, non-residential construction, is sensitive to the volatility of these general economic factors.
-Based on industry sources, the Company estimates that new construction and additions in fiscal 2010 and 2009 accounted for approximately 74% and 78%, respectively, of the non-residential market while alterations, including renovation, accounted for approximately 26% and 22%, respectively.
-This mix can vary over time depending on economic conditions.
-As such, given the current economic environment, new construction in the non-residential market declined at a more rapid rate than alterations, which caused the change in mix.
-Construction spending on infrastructure projects such as highways, streets, and urban developments also has a material impact on the demand for the Company's infrastructure-focused products.
-Demand for the Company's lighting products sold through its retail channels are highly dependent on economic drivers, such as consumer spending and discretionary income, along with housing construction and home improvement spending.
+The Company operates in a highly competitive industry that is affected by volatility in a number of general business and economic factors, such as gross domestic product growth, employment levels, credit availability, energy costs, and commodity costs.
+The Company's primary market is based on non-residential construction, both new and alteration activity, which is sensitive to the volatility of these general economic factors.
+While there is no data that the Company is aware of that accurately quantifies the split of the non-residential construction market between new construction and alterations based on industry sources and Company estimates, recent trends suggest that alteration activity, including renovation, represents a growing proportion of the total non-residential market.
+Construction spending on infrastructure projects such as highways, streets, and urban developments has a material impact on the demand for the Company's infrastructure-focused lighting solutions.
+Demand for the Company's lighting solutions sold through its retail channels is highly dependent on economic drivers, such as consumer spending and discretionary income, along with housing construction and home improvement spending.

-A growing source of demand for the lighting industry is being attributed to the renovation and replacement of lighting systems in existing buildings.
-The potential U.S. market size is estimated to be significant (possibly greater than \$100 billion of installed base) due to square footage of existing non-residential buildings containing older, less efficient lighting systems.
+A growing source of demand for the lighting industry is attributed to the renovation and replacement of lighting systems in existing buildings.
+The Company estimates the potential U.S. market size to be significant (approximately \$200 billion of installed base) based on square footage of existing non-residential buildings, of which a majority represents potential space for relighting activities as they contain older, less efficient lighting systems.

-The industry is influenced by the development of new lighting technologies, including light emitting diode ("LED"), electronic ballasts, embedded controls, and more effective optical designs; federal and state requirements for updated energy codes; incentives by federal, state, and local municipal authorities, as well as utility companies for using more energy-efficient fixtures and controls; and design technologies addressing sustainability.
-Traditional lighting manufacturers, including the Company, are offering product solutions based on these technologies utilizing internally developed, licensed, or acquired intellectual property.
-In addition, traditional lighting manufacturers are experiencing competition from new entrants with a focus on new technology-based lighting solutions.
+The industry is influenced by the development of new lighting technologies, including LED, electronic ballasts, embedded lighting controls, and more effective optical designs and lamps; federal and state requirements for updated energy codes; incentives by federal, state, and local municipal authorities, as well as utility companies for using more energy-efficient lighting solutions; and design technologies addressing sustainability.
+Traditional lighting manufacturers, including the Company, are offering lighting solutions based on these technologies utilizing internally developed, licensed, or acquired intellectual property.
+In addition, traditional lighting manufacturers are experiencing competition from new entrants with a focus on new technology-based lighting devices.

-Consolidation remains a key trend in the lighting equipment and controls industry, as well as the broader electrical industry leading to more extensive product offerings and increased globalization.
-Evidence of this trend are the recent combinations among electrical distributors, the 2008 acquisition by Koninklijke Philips Electronics N.V. of The Gentlyte Group Incorporated, and the Company's fiscal 2009 acquisitions of Sensor Switch, Inc. and Lighting Control & Design, Inc. and fiscal 2010 acquisition of Renaissance Lighting, Inc.
+Consolidation remains a key trend in the lighting industry, as well as the broader electrical industry leading to more extensive lighting systems and product offerings, as well as increased globalization.
+Evidence of this trend is the recent combinations among electrical distributors and among lighting companies, including the Company's acquisitions in the current and two prior fiscal years.